doctea/Microlidian/README.md

 ## Hardware/PCB wiring

-- Use env:pcb with -DBUILD_PCB
+- Use env:pcb with -DBUILD_MICROLIDIAN_PCB
 - WIP PCB & panels in KiCAD and Gerber format [here](https://github.com/doctea/Microlidian-hardware) - don't use these yet without checking with the author for any problems/new versions!
 - I'm using [These small TFT screens](https://www.aliexpress.com/item/4000661571044.html)
 - And [These encoders](https://www.aliexpress.com/item/33022441687.html)